 As I grew older, protection in the form of sunscreens and sunblocks were always kept in my bag when heading for the beach or the pool, especially during swimming practice.
-I didn’t tan during the high peak hours of the day and used common sense.
-25+ years ago, I stopped tanning all along, mainly because I figured out my color skin perfectly matched my hair color and eyes.
+I didn't tan during the high peak hours of the day and used common sense.
+25+ years ago, I stopped tanning completely.

-Today, October 6, 2011, just a few minutes ago, I received a little green paper from my doctor’s office where it says, I have skin cancer… I wish my doctor would have been more “humane” and gave me a call, or put the little postcard in an envelope, my mailman probably knew about my cancer before I did.
-Although anyone would feel devastated, I’m not, I’m really mad.
+Today, October 6, 2011, just a few minutes ago, I received a little green paper from my doctor's office where it says, I have skin cancer...
+I wish my doctor would have been more "humane" and gave me a call, or put the little postcard in an envelope instead of letting my mailman get the news about my cancer before I did.
+Although anyone would feel devastated, I'm not, I'm really mad.
 Mad, because for all the good reasons I started my own organic, pollutant free skin care line, yet I got to it too late to save my own skin.